How To Write Compelling SEO Meta Descriptions

 What Not to Do When Writing Meta Descriptions

 Do not spam keywords or do keyword stuffing.
 Spamming keywords incites two detrimental consequences to your ranking.

 Keyword stuffing, or language that sounds very spammy, is a huge red flag in Google’s book.
 If Google thinks you are keyword stuffing, then they will blacklist your content as untrustworthy.

 The second detrimental effect is that spamming keywords in an uncreative manner will create duplicate content.

-Duplicate content occurs when a meta description features the same keywords as others, which of course does not help with ranking at all.
+Duplicate content occurs when a meta description features the exact keywords as others, which of course, does not help with ranking at all.
 Ranking higher requires delivering creative, informative content that makes you stand out from the crowd.